 Apply Now Student Hub Feedback

-Question from JKSSB Sub Inspector 2022 Written
+Geography question from Sub Inspector exam, 2022 by JKSSB

 Which of the following types of rainfall occurs when the saturated air mass encounters a mountain and the air is forced to rise?